How Does Legion's New Transmog System Work?

-Transmogrification, also known as being able to change your armor appearance to another one, was added to World of Warcraft with Patch 4.3.0, during the Cataclysm expansion.
+Transmogrification, also known as being able to change your gear (armor and weapon) appearance to another one, was added to World of Warcraft with Patch 4.3.0, during the Cataclysm expansion.
 The following is a list of features of the current transmog system:

 - A character can transmog to only its intended armor type.
 For example, Warrior can only transmog to Plate armor and Mage can only transmog to Cloth armor.
-Warrior cannot transmog to Cloth armor, even though s/he can equip it.
-Weapons also have a similar limitation such as one-handed weapons and two-handed weapons are transmogrifiable among each group.
+Warriors cannot transmog to Cloth armor, even though they can equip it.
+Weapons also have a similar limitation such as one-handed weapons and two-handed weapons are transmogrifiable among their own groups.

 - You need to visit the transmogrifier NPC, Warpweaver Hashom in The Three Winds shop located in the Cathedral Square of Stormwind City.

 - You need to pay a certain amount of gold to this NPC to transmog each gear piece.
-If you are a frequent dress-changer, this may add up quite fast.
+If you are a frequent dress-changer, the cost may add up quite fast.

 - You need to have the item previously equipped (hence soulbound) in order to be able to transmog to it.
 If you haven't equipped the item yet, during transmogrification, a confirmation box will ask your permission to proceed.

 - You need to store the item in order to be able to transmog to it.
 This is the biggest issue with the current transmog system, since there are so many nice armor and weapons to collect but you got a limited storage space, despite the recent addition of the Reagent storage tab in the bank, the extra Void storage tab and bags growing in size from 28-slots to 30-slots.
 With each new expansion and with content patches in-between, more armor pieces and more weapons are continuously added to the game and the current transmog system was really no longer enough for the collectors.